mjl-/dnsclay/README.md

 - dode, only creates ACME TXT records
 - neoserv, it doesn't use an api, but parses html pages
 - nicrudns, does not compile against latest libdns
-- openstack-designate, sherpadoc doesn't handle it being imported as openstack-designate and named openstackdesignate
 - regfish, does not compile against latest libdns
 - transip, requires a key in a file on disk
 - vercel, cannot set TTL